 Social Security is now already processing some retirement, surviving spouse and lump-sum death payments for same-sex couples in non-marital legal relationships like some civil unions, and paying benefits when they are due, according to the SSA’s site.
 The key word here is “some,” as whether or not a domestic partnership or civil union is afforded benefits similarly to formal marriages remains a tenuous prospect in many jurisdictions.

-The SSA advises, however, that the best thing to do is apply as soon as possible for benefits, even if you are unsure of your eligibility.
-If you are unclear as to your eligibility, your case can take more time to investigate and complete, so applying as soon as you can will ensure you receive the right information faster.
+The SSA advises, however, that the best thing to do is apply as soon as possible for benefits, even if you are unsure of your eligibility if you are unclear as to your eligibility, your case can take more time to investigate and complete, so applying as soon as possible will ensure you receive the right information faster.
 Applying sooner rather than later will also protect you against any loss of future benefits.

 If your spouse is still living, it might be easier to convert your union into a marriage for the purposes of claiming Social Security benefits without the hassle, should this be legally possible.